 Clearly, there are all kinds of unknowns that could trip up any of these plans.
 If we go back to our war analogy, our enemy, COVID-19, has more momentum on the battlefield.
 We know that social or physical distancing is going to be important and also the limitation of mass gatherings.
 But in nearly every school in this nation, a typical school day could be considered a mass gathering.
 So this is the challenge before us: how do we operate a school as safely as possible?

-I share this not to unveil some master plan—it is too soon for that.
-But, I wanted to convey to our community how thoroughly and methodically we are thinking about this.
+I wanted to convey to our community how thoroughly and methodically we are thinking about this.
 Whatever we do, we have to keep our community safe and protect public health.
 We are looking at how we operate in an environment in which we will have to take student and employee temperatures every day.
 We will modify how we clean buildings, so they are cleaned throughout the day.
 We are going to step up efforts to think about personal hygiene.
 We are a relatively open campus, but COVID-19 is forcing us to rethink how we manage visitors and classroom volunteers.
 We have to think about bus and dining room services.
 Also, how do we manage arts and athletic events?

 Looking forward to better times

 The good news is that this crisis will end, and we will be stronger by the end of it.
 I believe medical scientists will develop treatments, and we will get our supply chain to a point where hospitals are not overrun.
 Nonetheless, I want us to be prepared for next year.
 Students need to learn.
 While a college student might take a gap year, that is not in the interest of a younger child’s growth.
 There is so much happening in brain development from infancy to 18 years old.
 It’s an exponential scale.
 We need to ensure that students continue to grow and learn.
 We are all adaptable, and we will make this work.
-We will do all that we can to serve your child in the months and years ahead.
+We will do all that we can to serve children in the months and years ahead.